DiogoParreira/ZKI-PH/README.md

 ## Feature Forecasting
 After state-level aggregation, each state had a time series for each feature in the training sets.
 These were used to forecast the remainder of the time series to span the validation sets using the TiRex model.

+## Model predictions
+We used the TSMixerX to forecast dengue cases.
+This model inherently allows the computation of predictive uncertainty through conformal predictions.
+Through systematically incorporating the distribution of historical residuals, the model generates a range of plausible forecast trajectories.
+Based on these, TSMixerX constructs uncertainty intervals that reflect the distribution of prediction errors.

+For more information on the computation of uncertainty distribution, please see the Github page on neuralforecast.utils: https://github.com/Nixtla/neuralforecast/blob/main/neuralforecast/utils.py (function: add_conformal_distribution_intervals).

 ## Citations
 Chen, Si-An, Chun-Liang Li, Nate Yoder, Sercan O. Arik, and Tomas Pfister (2023).
 TSMixer: An All-MLP Architecture for Time Series Forecasting. arXiv:2303.06053